-I was first appointed as auditor of the company for the year ending 31 December 2020.
-My appointment was renewed by the shareholder resolution.
-The company was listed on a regulated market on 26 October 2016.
+I was first appointed as auditor of the Company and the Group on 20th November 2020 for the financial year ended 31st December 2020.
+My appointment was renewed annually by shareholder resolution representing a total period of uninterrupted engagement appointment of 3 years.
+The Company was listed on a regulated market on 26th October 2016.